Koudela/eArc-data/README.md

 ```

 This gives the advantage, that reverences between entities does not need to be
-managed by earc/data, and your reverenced entity are lazy loaded.
+managed by earc/data, and your reverenced entity is lazy loaded.
 Both saves a
 lot of overhead and gives you more control without doing much more programming.

 #### collections